-Expected impact of LDO: The LDO will be consistent with the aim of protecting and enhancing the role of Llanelli as a principal centre.
-It is recognised within this statement of reasons and as supported by evidence that Llanelli Town Centre currently exhibits signs of decline.
-It is considered at this point that the Town Centre requires specific consideration and policy intervention.
+Expected impact of LDO: The LDO will be consistent with the aim of protecting and enhancing the role of Carmarthen as a principal centre.
+It is recognised within this statement of reasons and as supported by evidence that Carmarthen Town Centre currently exhibits signs of decline as a result of Covid-19.
+It is considered at this point that the Town Centre requires specific consideration and policy intervention to address this decline and to meet the Welsh Government response in relation to the future of town centres.
 It is hoped that a more permissive planning regime will help ensure its continued attractiveness as a destination with a strong retail offer.